FartyPants/FPreloader/README.md

 # FPreloader

 An extension to HARD reload all your other extensions.
-For developers and such.
+For developers and such strange people.

 for Python > 3.4